 These Peanut Butter Chocolate Chip Cookies are a must-try for any cookie lover.
 With a perfect balance of sweet and salty, they are sure to satisfy any craving.
 The recipe calls for simple ingredients that can be found in most kitchens, making it easy to whip up a batch at a moment’s notice.

-Chocolate Chip Peanut Butter Cookies have become a staple around my house since I discovered this recipe.
+Peanut Butter Chocolate Chip Cookies have been a staple around my house ever since I discovered this recipe many years ago.
 I know, I know.
 Everyone says that their cookie recipe is the best and that doesn’t always mean much, but I promise that this is the BEST peanut butter cookie recipe you have ever tried.
 I can say this because I have tried dozens and dozens of peanut butter cookie recipes and was never very excited about any of them.
 Until I tried this one.
 It seems like a lot of the peanut butter cookie recipes turn out really crumbly and dry.
 Not this one!

 Chocolate Chip Peanut Butter Cookies are not just my favorite Peanut Butter Cookies recipe, but my favorite COOKIE recipe.
 Period.
 It is really that good.
 Just try it!
 I always add chocolate chips to mine, but they are good without also…totally up to you!
 And call me strange, but I usually prefer mini chocolate chips to the regular sized ones.
 I think it’s because I actually prefer cookie dough to baked cookies, and I like just a hint of chocolate mixed with the cookie – I don’t like my cookie dough to be overshadowed by too much chocolate!